kevinfaust0308/BrainTissueCNN-CAM/README.md

-# Keras Class Activation Map on large images (single & multi layer options)
+# Keras heatmap generator on large images (single & multi layer options)

-Given a larger image than the CNN was trained on, generates the CAM on the entire image.
-If image dimensions are not multiples of the CNN's trained image size, rightmost and/or bottommost parts of the image are ignored.
+Given an image of any size, generates a single or multi-layered heatmap over the entire image.
+You can choose to see which parts of the image represent a certain class or see which parts of the image represent different classes.
+Alongside the generated heatmap, returns a predicted percent breakdown of each class within the image

 Works well with medical imaging or other images where spacial structure is not-important.
 Concretely, images that are comprised of repeated smaller images which are identifiable even if the entire image is not present are required.

+Notes
+1. Although an image of any size is usable, it cannot be smaller than the image dimensions your CNN was trained on
+2. If image dimensions are not multiples of the CNN's trained image size, rightmost and/or bottommost parts of the image are ignored
-Please note, multi-layered CAM currently works with **at most 7 classes** (due to unique color constraints)
+3. multi-layered CAM currently works with **up to 6 classes**

 ## Getting Started